rgladwell/m2e-android/README.md

  * Clone this git repository into your local workspace.
  * In Eclipse select _File_ -> _Import..._ in the menu and then select _Maven_ -> _Existing Maven Projects_.
- * Choose the parent folder you just cloned into your workspace (should be _m2e-android_), select all sub projects and click _Finish_
+ * Select the `m2e-android` folder you just cloned and select the parent and some of the sub-projects (excluding the targets i.e. `luna`, `mars`, etc.).
- * If you get a _"Plugin exception not covered by lifecycle configuration"_ error, click _"Discover new m2e connectors."_ This will allow you to install the Tycho configurator.
- * Mark all new projects in the _Package Explorer_ and right-click on them to select _Team_ -> _Share Project_.
- * Select _Git_ and click _Next_.
- * Check the _Use or create Repository in parent folder of project_ and click _Finish_.
+ * Click _Finish_.
+ * This should install some additional m2e extensions if not already installed
+ * Restart Eclipse when prompted.

 ##Further Reading